December 4, 2013By iHigh Staff of News from iHigh.com

 W. James Host

-Jim Host is serving as Chairman and CEO of iHigh.com, a Lexington, Kentucky based Sports Internet Company.
+Jim Host is serving as Chairman of iHigh.com, a Lexington, Kentucky based Sports Internet Company.
 He served as Secretary of Commerce for the Commonwealth of Kentucky under Governor Ernie Fletcher for two years, leaving in October 2005.
 He is the former chairman and CEO of Host Communications, Inc. (“HOST”) which he founded in Lexington Kentucky in 1972.
 HOST became IMG College, a subsidiary of IMG in 2007.

 Host, a University of Kentucky graduate, played professional baseball after receiving one of UK’s first baseball scholarships.
 He worked with Procter and Gamble in sales and spent the early 1960’s with his own real estate, building and insurance company as well as doing play-by-play for several networks broadcasting UK sports.